 A medical ID is recommended for dementia.
 The World Health Organization defines dementia as a syndrome in which there is deterioration in memory, thinking, behavior and the ability to perform everyday activities.
+By wearing a dementia id bracelet or necklace, the wearer protects themselves in a medical emergency to ensure they receive proper medical care.

 Approximately 5.7 million people are living with dementia in the US.
 Worldwide, around 50 million people have dementia, and there are nearly 10 million new cases every year.
 Because dementia is not a physical disease but a cognitive one, it is considered an invisible disease.
 There are no immediate or apparent signs that a person has dementia.
 In an emergency, signs of dementia are not readily visible to responders unless a patient wears a dementia medical alert bracelet or necklace to alert others.